tophat8855/lllnorcal/src/pages/sacramento.md

 group: "Sacramento"
 state: California
 meetings:
-  - name: On Zoom for the rest of 2020
+  - name: On Zoom and in-person for the time being and subject to change
     time: "On the second Tuesday and third Thursdays of the month"
-    location: Zoom
+    location: Zoom and Outdoors in-person
 facebook:
   name: Greater Sacramento La Leche League
   url: https://www.facebook.com/groups/282951872936/